 Why is co-sponsorship changing, and what are the changes that will be made?

-In an effort to provide the best service possible to our students and our sponsors, we will be minimizing the option to co-sponsor a student.
-Unfortunately, many of our students who are currently in need of a second co-sponsor will never find one, which causes financial strain on Mayan Families.
-It is in the student’s best interest to have a full sponsor, as well as in the best interests of Mayan Families to be able to maintain the program.
+In an effort to provide the best service possible to our students and our sponsors, we decided to minimize the option to co-sponsor a student and brought an end to new co-sponsorships in January 2017.
+Unfortunately, many of our students who were in need of a second co-sponsor never found one.
+It is in the student’s best interest to have a full sponsor, as well as in the best interest of Mayan Families to be able to maintain the program.

-Co-sponsors who are sponsoring with friends or family will be allowed to continue until one of the co-sponsors is no longer able to continue, at which point you will be given the opportunity to be a full sponsor of that student.
-People who are currently co-sponsoring will be allowed to continue as co-sponsors through January of 2017.
-This will allow for a year for you to decide whether you would like to take up a full sponsorship, or find a friend or family to sponsor with you.
+Co-sponsors who are currently sponsoring with friends or family will be allowed to continue until one of the co-sponsors is no longer able to continue, at which point you will be given the opportunity to be a full sponsor of that student.

 If a student has two co-sponsors, those co-sponsors will be able to continue until one of them is unable to continue.
 At that point, the remaining co-sponsor will have the chance to either fully sponsor the student or find a friend or family member to co-sponsor with them.